berrytechnics/repair-tix/README.md

 ## Deployment

-RepairForge can be deployed to various platforms.
+RepairTix can be deployed to various platforms.
 For sandbox/client testing, we recommend Render's free tier.

 ### Quick Deployment to Render